BlakeOnDex/MultiTool/README.md

 # MultiTool
-A regular Multitool that I made in C#(:
+A regular Multitool that I made in C#.
+This is still underwork for right now but in the future I will resume this project(: